Experienced Child and Spousal Support Lawyers

 Each family’s financial situation is unique.
-Income, the time spent with the children, and the number of children needing support all affect the amount of child support paid by the paying, or non-custodial, parent.
+Income, the time spent with the children, and the number of children needing financial backing all affect the amount of child support paid by the paying, or non-custodial, parent.
 Though the court uses statutory guidelines to order child support, a judge may deviate from these guidelines if he or she feels it is in the child’s best interest to do so.

-In the event that you wish to reduce your support commitment due to a job loss or other significant change in financial status, we can draft and file a stipulation if the other parent is in agreement or a motion for a modification to the court on your behalf.
+In the event that you wish to reduce your commitment due to a job loss or other significant change in financial status, we can draft and file a stipulation if the other parent is in agreement or a motion for a modification to the court on your behalf.